 Harris came out of FCS Assumption College in Massachusetts, where he holds a number of school records.
-That includes 45 career touchdowns; 6,173 all-purpose yards; and 14 return TDs that also stands as the NCAA record for any division.
+That includes 45 career touchdowns, 6,173 all-purpose yards and 14 return TDs, which also stands as the NCAA record for any division.

 Despite going undrafted in 2019, Harris made his presence known early.
 During the preseason, he broke off a 78-yard punt return for a score.
 And during the regular season, he led the league in punt return yards (338), was third in yards per kick return (26.8) and was one of just six players with a punt return for a TD.

 Harris earned a Pro Bowl nod last season.
 And it likely won’t be his last.

 Jakeem Grant Sr., MIA: 5 feet, 7 inches, 171 pounds

 Lovingly known as “Mighty Mouse,” Grant enters any given game with big-play potential.

 Predominantly a return specialist, Grant also sees action at wide receiver, where he has averaged 9.2 yards per target during his four-year run in Miami.